Red Paper Clip

 We work the room.

 We reach the floor manager directly, by phone or by text, depending on the night.
-We do not refresh Resy.
-We make a call.
+We make the call.

 You are confirmed.